Noise Fit, Estimation Error and a Sharpe Information Criterion: Introduction

-Additional things to highlight when it comes to summing up the contributions are: i) unlike AIC (at least directly) SRIC allows to compare models estimated over different time periods. ii) There is leeway to incorporate transaction cost into the equation. iii) We also derive uncertainty bounds for noise fit and estimation error and iv) due to the close relation to AIC, this paper also provides an interpretation of the latter in terms of noise fit and estimation error.
+Additional things to highlight when it comes to summing up the contributions are: i) unlike AIC (at least directly) SRIC allows to compare models estimated over different in-sample periods. ii) We also derive uncertainty bounds for noise fit and estimation error and iii) due to the close relation to AIC, this paper provides an interpretation of the latter in terms of noise fit and estimation error.
 At least the authors have learned a lot about AIC while thinking about this problem.

 For the ease of exposition we restrict this article to the case where the parameters influence returns linearly.
-However, the results are still valid asymptotically in a more general setting of non-linear dependence as we showed in an earlier working paper version (\cite{paulsen2016noise}).
+However, the results are still valid asymptotically in a more general setting of non-linear dependence.

-We shall also mention the $R$ package by Steven Pav (\cite{pav2015package}) and the papers surrounding it (\cite{pav2014portfolio, pav2015inference}) which provide tools and theorems for statistical inference (noise fit) on the true Sharpe ratio exploiting the fact that the squared Sharpe ratio follows a $\chi^2$-distribution ( respectively $F$-distribution, when the covariance is estimated).
+We shall also mention the $R$ package by Steven Pav (\cite{pav2015package}) and the papers surrounding it (\cite{pav2014portfolio, pav2015inference, pav2015notes}) which provide tools and theorems for statistical inference (noise fit) on the true Sharpe ratio exploiting the fact that the squared Sharpe ratio follows a $\chi^2$-distribution (respectively $F$-distribution, when the covariance is estimated).

-The next section \ref{section_setup} introduces the formal setup.
-Section \ref{section_linear_case} formulates the main theorem.
-Section \ref{section_model_selection} discusses the results in the context of model selection and compares to the Akaike information criterion.
-Section \ref{section_other_application} illustrates the results in various examples and toy applications.
-Section \ref{section_extensions} discusses extensions before we conclude in section \ref{section_conclusion}.
+The next Section~\ref{section_setup} introduces the formal setup.
+Section~\ref{section_linear_case} formulates the main theorem.
+Section~\ref{section_model_selection} discusses the results in the context of model selection and compares to the Akaike information criterion.
+Section~\ref{section_other_application} illustrates the results in various examples and toy applications.
+Section~\ref{section_extensions} discusses extensions before we conclude in Section~\ref{section_conclusion}.
 Most proofs are relegated to the appendix.